codedim/SqlPlaying/README.md

 Test#6.
 Let's manage DBMS.
 --------------------------

-In this chapter wi will do some common tasks of DBMS administrators.
+In this chapter we will do some common tasks for database managment system (DBMS) administrators.

 To effectively maintain data and perform user queries the MySQL server uses a few additional databases.
 Those databases are intended to store